SniperOO7/VIP-Premium-FULL-VERSION/README.md

     	- (you don't have to use it, if you don't want to)
      - VIP Premium - Module [Reload Bar]
     	- this module allow VIP players to see reload/c4 time in progress bar
     	- (you don't have to use it, if you don't want to)
+     - VIP Premium - Module [Store]
+    	- this module allow VIP players to get coins, that can be spent for the items which have price tag
+    	- (you don't have to use it, if you don't want to)
     - Full version of knife-premium (all information on github)
     - Every benefit in the plugin can be disabled!